From growing homelessness and social housing waiting lists to dropping house building, the Tories have utterly failed to address the housing crisis.

 - Social tenants, despite efforts from the social housing sector, continue to be stigmatised and stereotyped by the tabloid media, and some in government.
 At the same time, social tenants have seen their incomes eroded by inflation because of stagnant wages and cuts in welfare benefits since 2010.
 Two thirds are placed in the lowest third of the income spectrum.

 Kevin Gulliver is Director of Birmingham-based research charity the Human City Institute, former Chair of the Centre for Community Research, and part of the SHOUT save social housing campaign, but writes in a personal capacity.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.